cliffordhu/cliffordhu.github.io/_posts/2024-03-19-Tuning-the-HyperParamters.md

 ![leafnote](https://raw.githubusercontent.com/cliffordhu/cliffordhu.github.io/master/_posts/Image-30-19-24/leafnode.webp)
 Now, after the first split, you can see that there are 2 nodes here and we have set the maximum terminal nodes as 2.
 Hence, the tree will terminate here and will not grow further.
 This is how setting the maximum terminal nodes or max_leaf_nodes can help us in preventing overfitting.
 Note that if the value of the max_leaf_nodes is very small, the random forest is likely to underfit.
 Let’s see how this parameter affects the random forest model’s performance:
 We can see that when the parameter value is very small, the tree is underfitting and as the parameter value increases, the performance of the tree over both test and train increases.
-According to this plot, the tree starts to overfit as the parameter value goes beyond 25.
+According to this plot, the tree gain no improvment after 100.
 ![Maximum](https://raw.githubusercontent.com/cliffordhu/cliffordhu.github.io/master/_posts/Image-30-19-24/max_leaf_nodes.png)

 ## Random Forest Hyperparameter #4: min_samples_leaf